foundryvtt/dnd5e/wiki/Linking-Class-Spells.md

 ## Step 3: Module Registration

 The final step is to [register](Module-Registration.md#spell-lists) the spell list UUIDs in your `module.json`.
+If you don't know where that is, the [Application Configuration](https://foundryvtt.com/article/configuration/#where-user-data) form will tell you the location of your Foundry Data folder.
+From there, navigate to `modules/your-module-id`; this folder will have the `module.json` file.
+You can edit this with any text editor, such as Notepad++.

-The earlier [guide by Flix](https://github.com/GamerFlix/foundryvtt-api-guide/blob/main/module_guide_create.md) can help you locate that if you aren't sure where that is.
-Unlike that guide, we are adding `flags` to the ***root*** of our module manifest.
+We are adding `flags` to the ***root*** of our module manifest.
 If you have not already, shut down foundry.

 Within the spellLists array, copy and paste each of the UUIDs you copied in Step 2.2.
 It will look something like the following - note that this `flags` is *not* within any pack or other structure within the file, it is a top-level, root property.